espressif/esp-rainmaker-android/README.md

 Device automation is optional but enabled by default.
 Add `isAutomationSupported=false` in `local.properties` file to disable this feature.

+### Push Notifications

+ESPRainMaker app supports remote notifications in order to notify app in realtime for any updates.

+User will receive push notifications for below events :

+- A new node is added to the user.
+- Existing node is removed from the user account.
+- Node is shared to secondary user.
+- Node sharing request is accepted/declined by secondary user.
+- Node gets connected to cloud.
+- Node losses cloud connection.
+- Alerts triggered from the node.

+User can also enable / disable specific type of notification by enabling / disabling specific channel from notification settings available in app info.
+User will also receive silent notification for any device param changes.
+It will update the app with latest param value when app is in foreground.

 ### Time Series

 - Time series allows a user to see historical values of parameters plotted as a bar or line chart.